DynamicMetaFlow/p5js-in-class-exercise/README.md

 var diameter;
 ```

-There is a good reason to declare variables outside any function that we will go into later.
+There is a good reason to declare variables outside any function that we will go into more when we talk about functions.

 #### 2. Assign a new value
-** Add the following statement inside the `setup()` function
+**Add the following statement inside the `setup()` function**

 ```javascript
 diameter = 50;
 ```

-We will set the initial value of the diameter inside the `setup()` function but later on we might change it elsewhere.
+We will set the initial value of `diameter` inside the `setup()` function but later on we might change it elsewhere.

 #### 3. Use it
-** Replace the width and height values which are now set to `60` with the new variable `diameter` like this:**
+**Replace the width and height values which are now set to `60` with the new variable `diameter` like this:**

 ```javascript
 ellipse(50, 50, diameter, diameter);